-By [date - 3 years after date of entry into force of this Directive], the Commission shall review the application of Article 108(1) and assess in particular the need for any further amendments with regard to the ranking of deposits in insolvency.
+By [date - 3 years after date of entry into force of this Directive], the Commission shall review the application of Article 108(1) of Directive 2014/59/EU.
+The Commission shall assess in particular the need for any further amendments with regard to the ranking of deposits in insolvency.
 The Commission shall submit a report thereon to the European Parliament and to the Council.